 When you think of comic book heroes, you probably picture a masked character skulking around, fighting crime.
 While there is a long history in this realm, the line had to start somewhere.
 As far as American comics go, it began in 1936 with The Clock.
-Regarded as the first masked hero, Brian O’Brien was a street-level vigilante, one without any inherent superpowers.
+Often regarded as the first masked hero, Brian O’Brien was a street-level vigilante, one without any inherent superpowers.

-He also had a number of traits that will be familiar to modern comic book enthusiasts.
-He had a secret underground lair and used a mask to conceal his identity.
+He also had a number of traits that will be familiar to modern comic book enthusiasts: He had a secret underground lair and used a mask to conceal his identity.

 To fight crime, he employed a variety of ingenious gadgets and gizmos, like a cane that fired projectiles or a diamond pin that doubled as a tear gas delivery system.
 Though he was also a comic book lawyer, he gave it up to become a member of high society.
 It worked out well for him as he even became the President of the United States in one continuity.